AlexandrGrom/test-task/README.md

 color of seconds hand, language of days, GMT timezone.
 There are two buttons to cycle though skins.
 Clicking sound is used as feedback to button clicks.
 The watch slowly rotates and small metal balls are popping out of its top when you click it.
-To create an old-school effect a camera effect is used a vignette with some grain noise.
+To create an old-school look a camera effect is used: a vignette with some grain noise.

 ## Hints